Six local figures were recognised in the New Year’s Honours list.

 Olympian and World Champion shot-putter Valerie Adams was made a Dame.
 Triathlete Cameron Brown, health services proponent Ranjna Patel, and shareholders’ advocate Bruce Sheppard were appointed Officers of the New Zealand Order of Merit, while former hockey international Katie Glynn and table tennis champion Chunli Li were made Members of the New Zealand Order of Merit.

-The Times has been publishing a profile of each recipient and featuring a short Q&A over the past few weeks.
+The Times will publish a profile of each recipient and feature a short Q&A over the coming weeks.

-Chunli Li was made a Member of the New Zealand Order of Merit (MNZM) for services to table tennis.
+Bruce Sheppard was appointed an Officer of the New Zealand Order of Merit (ONZM) for his services to business.

-The Times asked Ms Li five questions last week.
+The Times asked him five questions last week.

-Q. Who was the first person you told about receiving this honour and why them?
+Q. Who was the first person you told about receiving this honour and why?

-Q. What does the MNZM mean to you?
+Q. What does the ONZM mean to you?

-Q. Does receiving this award change anything for you; does it push you to strive for more?
+Q. Does receiving this award push you to strive for more?

 Q. How did you celebrate the announcement?

-Q. What’s the best piece of advice you’ve ever received and how did you follow it/take it on board?
+Q. What is the best piece of advice you have received or taken on board?